These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 - Vehicles must be parked in such a way that they do not occupy more than one space.
 Violators will be ticketed.

 - Vehicles must not be parked in fire lanes, crosswalks, handicapped parking slots, or in areas marked with yellow curbing.
 The college reserves the right to assess fines, use a wheel lock, or tow and impound vehicles at the owner’s risk and expense.
+There is no parking on Hunthausen Way in front of the Corette Library - this is a fire lane.

 - Vehicles that are parked in an unloading zone must have their hazard lights on and are limited to 15 minutes.